DRIVING HAS BEEN REVOLUTIONISED – BUT DON’T OVERLOOK ADAS CALIBRATION!

 If you’ve bought a car in the last ten years or so, then ADAS is sure to be one of the features of your vehicle.
 If you’re still wondering what ADAS is, it stands for “Advanced Driver-Assistance Systems”, and they have become increasingly common as their technology and effectiveness have rapidly improved.
-The Advanced Driving Assistance System includes, among other features: lane departure assistance, reverse parking sensors, active blind-spot alert.
-Also, cross-traffic warning, traffic signs recognition, night vision, surround-view camera (on selected models), rear collision warning are other features that are part of ADAS as well.
+The Advanced Driving Assistance System includes, among other features: lane departure assistance, reverse parking sensors, and active blind-spot alert.
+Also, cross-traffic warning, traffic signs recognition, night vision, surround-view camera (on selected models), and rear collision warning are other features that are part of ADAS as well.
 The user-friendly functions and automated nature of the technology have meant that we have quickly adapted to its use.
 Still, many of us are likely to be blissfully unaware of what is required to keep these systems working properly.

-While in the past, we listened for clunking or grinding or judged whether the steering or suspension seemed off with ADAS isn’t so easy for us to identify when there’s a serious malfunction unless it just doesn’t sound or appear when it shouldn’t.
-Given the way that technology has advanced, it is the recommendation to seeking help from an authorised auto shop.
+While in the past, we listened for clunking or grinding or judged whether the steering or suspension seemed off with ADAS isn’t so easy for us to identify when there’s a serious malfunction unless it just doesn’t sound or appears when it shouldn’t.
+Given the way that technology has advanced, it is the recommendation to seek help from an authorised auto shop.
 When seeking help, do inquire if they have trained specialists and all the sophisticated equipment to deal with the ADAS calibration.
-The ADAS features of your car can even be impacted when you take your car in for routine maintenance, which is why the calibration is a crucial step in the modern car repair and maintenance process.
+The ADAS features of your car can even be impacted when you take your car in for routine maintenance, which is why calibration is a crucial step in the modern car repair and maintenance process.

 The Advanced Driver-Assistance Systems works via a network of advanced sensors that are placed around the car and provide data to you via your driver HUD, central display touchscreen or the instrument cluster display.
 If these cameras and sensors become misaligned at some point, then they are at risk of losing efficacy.
 Even a tiny loss of vision can severely impair their ability to function as they should.

 With so many different car brands and models on the road, it is not possible to provide a “one size fits all” approach, but ADAS calibration providers have come up with several solutions to this problem.
-First, the central systems and frameworks through which the calibration happens are the same, but with several “add-on” features that suit each marque.
+First, the central systems and frameworks through which the calibration happens are the same but with several “add-on” features that suit each marque.
 Each car brand has its camera calibration panel, which is placed at the front and rear of the apparatus during the operation.
 These panels integrate with the calibration equipment seamlessly, allowing for different car makes to be serviced in easy succession.

-Some immediate misalignment caused by repairs:
+Some immediate misalignments caused by repairs:

 - Replacing the windscreen